Cosmyx/OrcaSlicer/doc/print_settings/speed/speed_settings_advanced.md

 ### Acceleration vs. Extrusion rate smoothing

-A printer's motion system does not exactly follow the speed changes seen in the G-code preview screen of OrcaSlicer.
+A printer's motion system does not exactly follow the speed changes seen in the G-code preview screen of CosmoSlice.

 When a speed change is requested, the firmware look-ahead planner calculates the slowdown needed to achieve the target speed.
 The rate of slowdown is limited by the move's acceleration value.